-To increase the incentive for receiving COVID-19 vaccination and protect the rights of those looking to get vaccinated, pursuant to Article 31, Paragraph 1, Subparagraph 11 of the Disaster Prevention and Protection Act, an employee who is looking to receive COVID-19 vaccination or is suffering harmful side effects from COVID-19 vaccination may, in the 24 hour-period from the time of vaccination, request a vaccination leave from the employer by submitting his/ her vaccination record.
+To increase the incentive for receiving COVID-19 vaccination and protect the rights of those looking to get vaccinated, pursuant to Article 31, Paragraph 1, Subparagraph 11 of the Disaster Prevention and Protection Act, an employee who is looking to receive COVID-19 vaccination may request an up to two days' vaccination leave (from day of vaccination to 23:59 the following day) from the employer by submitting his/her vaccination record to minimize the impact of potential harmful side effects from the vaccine.
 The employer may not regard such leave as absence without leave, force the employee to take a personal leave instead, withhold the full-attendance bonus, dismiss the employee or make any other adverse decision against the employee for requesting such leave.